saqibumar/test-angular/adev/src/content/guide/http/making-requests.md

 * A request didn't respond in time when the timeout option was set.
 * The backend can receive the request but fail to process it, and return an error response.

-`HttpClient` captures both kinds of errors in an `HttpErrorResponse` which it returns through the `Observable`'s error channel.
+`HttpClient` captures all of the above kinds of errors in an `HttpErrorResponse` which it returns through the `Observable`'s error channel.
 Network and timeout errors have a `status` code of `0` and an `error` which is an instance of [`ProgressEvent`](https://developer.mozilla.org/docs/Web/API/ProgressEvent).
 Backend errors have the failing `status` code returned by the backend, and the error response as the `error`.
 Inspect the response to identify the error's cause and the appropriate action to handle the error.

 The [RxJS library](https://rxjs.dev/) offers several operators which can be useful for error handling.